Southeast Asian summit to address Myanmar’s post-coup crisis

 “So I think the first steps would be to what extent can ASEAN facilitate the observance of a humanitarian pause first and then the delivery of the humanitarian aid,” he said.
 Only after that might a forum be possible where all the stakeholders could talk.

-A Southeast Asian diplomat, speaking on condition of anonymity because he is not authorized to speak to the press, said another opening move is under consideration.
-This would involve having ASEAN’s current chairman, Brunei’s Prime Minister Hassanal Bolkiah, travel to Myanmar for meetings with the military leadership and Suu Kyi’s camp to encourage dialogue.
-He would go there with the ASEAN Secretary General Lim Jock Hoi — also from Brunei — if the junta gives them the nod.
+A Southeast Asian diplomat, speaking on condition of anonymity because he is not authorized to speak to the media, said another opening move is under consideration.
+This would involve having ASEAN’s current chairman, Brunei Prime Minister Hassanal Bolkiah, travel to Myanmar for meetings with the military leadership and Suu Kyi’s camp to encourage dialogue.
+He would go there with ASEAN Secretary General Lim Jock Hoi — also from Brunei — if the junta gives them the nod.

 ASEAN-style diplomacy with Myanmar has borne fruit in the past.
 The military regime in charge in 2008 was incapable of mounting sufficient rescue and recovery efforts in the wake of devastating Cyclone Nargis, but refused to open up the country to an international aid effort.
 ASEAN took the initiative in offering to open a channel for foreign assistance, and the much-needed aid started flowing.